pagkly/Zed/Inbox/FMI Exam 2021  April Virtual Exam Sitting - Registration Information.md

     -   Deferral requests must be sent to [info@fminstitute.com](mailto:info@fminstitute.com) prior to the beginning of each respective exam.
     -   Please note that to maintain your active exam registration, the deferral payment must be made no later than 8 weeks after the exam date you have deferred from.
 8.  **No-Shows:** If you do not show up at your scheduled exam, you are considered a "No-Show" and your exam fee is forfeited.
 9. FMI Code of Conduct \- The FMI is a Professional Body and it expects that all FMI Candidates and Certification Holders maintain high standards of personal and professional ethics and conduct.
-Therefore, all FMI Candidates and Certification Holders must abide by the [FMI Code of Ethics and Professional Conduct](http://fminstitute.com/code-of-conduct/).
+Therefore, all FMI Candidates and Certification Holders must abide by the [FMI [[How Codes of Ethics Work|Code of Ethics]] and Professional Conduct](http://fminstitute.com/code-of-conduct/).

 \* I agree to the Exam Registration Policies